alexdrydew/docs/en/toloka-kit/reference/toloka.client.filter.FilterCondition.md

 # FilterCondition
-`toloka.client.filter.FilterCondition` | [Source code](https://github.com/Toloka/toloka-kit/blob/v0.1.26/src/client/filter.py#L50)
+`toloka.client.filter.FilterCondition` | [Source code](https://github.com/Toloka/toloka-kit/blob/v1.0.1/src/client/filter.py#L50)

 ```python
 FilterCondition(self)
 ```

-You can select users to access pool tasks.
+You can select Tolokers to access pool tasks.

-For example, you can select users by region, skill, or browser type (desktop or mobile).
+For example, you can select Tolokers by region, skill, or browser type (desktop or mobile).

 **Examples:**

-How to setup filter for selecting users.
+How to setup filter for selecting Tolokers.

 ```python
 filter = (